-As was illustrated above, getting a consumer all the way to the point of purchase is very difficult, and it is certainly more difficult than retaining them and getting them to become a repeat customer.
+As was illustrated above, getting a consumer all the way to the point of purchase is very difficult.
+It’s certainly more difficult than retaining them and getting them to become a repeat customer.

-Apple does a great job of this by offering in-store lessons and world-class customer service to help you make the most of your new device.
-They’re not satisfied with simply shipping the best possible product; Apple wants to make sure their consumer uses their products to the utmost potential.
+Apple does a great job of retaining customer attention by offering in-store lessons and world-class customer service to help you make the most of your new device.
+They’re not satisfied with simply shipping the best possible product.
+Apple wants to make sure their consumer uses their products to the utmost potential.

 This generosity has the dual benefit of fostering loyalty toward their brand.
 Getting really good at using a Mac makes it more likely that when it comes time to invest in a new computer, that computer will be one from Apple.